AcademySoftwareFoundation/OpenImageIO/src/doc/pythonbindings.rst

     Return an image of pseudorandom noise, or add pseudorandom noise to the specified region of existing region `dst`.

-    For noise type "uniform", the noise is uniformly distributed on the range `[A,B)`.
-For noise "gaussian", the noise will have a normal distribution with mean A and standard deviation B. For noise "salt", the value A will be stored in a random set of pixels whose proportion (of the overall image) is B. For all noise types, choosing different `seed` values will result in a different pattern.
+    For noise type "white" (and its synonym "uniform"), the values are uniformly distributed on the range `[A,B)` and independently chosen for each pixel.
+For noise type "blue", the range will still be uniformly distributed on `[A,B)` as with "white," except that the values have better spectral properties for sampling and dithering purposes.
+For noise "gaussian", the noise will have a normal distribution with mean A and standard deviation B. For noise "salt", the value A will be stored in a random set of pixels whose proportion (of the overall image) is B.

+    For all noise types, choosing different `seed` values will result in a different pattern.
 If the `mono` flag is `True`, a single noise value will be applied to all channels specified by `roi`, but if `mono` is `False`, a separate noise value will be computed for each channel in the region.

     Example: